Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the Giants have a perfect record of 6-0.
+- The Giants have played as the underdog seven times over their past 10 games and are undefeated in those matchups.

-- In their previous 10 matchups with a total posted by sportsbooks, the Giants and their opponents are 7-3-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Giants and their foes are 7-3-0 when it comes to hitting the over.

-- The Giants' previous 10 matchups have not had a runline posted by oddsmakers.

 Read More About This Game